tatianaacostag/DevelopersDoc_site/content/en/docs/Getting started/Test-your-solution.md

 * **To test cards in Chile**, use the cardholder name, CVV, and expiration date values shown in the <a href="#chile" id="linkcl" onclick="document.getElementById('chile').open = true;">example cards</a>.

+### Testing Scenarios with the Antifraud Module

+To test different scenarios using our antifraud module, use one of the following email addresses along with the appropriate test card data.
+The antifraud system will assign a specific status to the transaction based on the email you use:

+- `approved@payu.com` → The antifraud system assigns the **APPROVED** status to the transaction.
+- `rejected@payu.com` → The antifraud system assigns the **REJECTED** status to the transaction.
+- `pending_approved@payu.com` → The antifraud system first assigns the **PENDING** status.
+After 5 minutes, it changes the status to **APPROVED**.
+- `pending_rejected@payu.com` → The antifraud system first assigns the **PENDING** status.
+After 5 minutes, it changes the status to **REJECTED** due to fraud prevention.

+{{% alert title="Note" color="info"%}}

+Keep in mind that the antifraud system’s **APPROVED** status does not guarantee the final approval of the transaction.
+The outcome also depends on the card you use and other values described in the documentation that are required to simulate a successful or failed bank authorization.

+{{% /alert %}}

 ## Importing the Collection